A little more lower for Crude Oil prices

 We saw an Oversold 5 year b/e rate last week.

-This week’s OPEC production cut announcement wasn’t a surprise because this Oversold moment tends to coincide with when OPEC announces production cuts.
+This week’s OPEC production cut announcement wasn’t a surprise because this Oversold moment in the U.S. 5 year break-even inflation rate tends to coincide with OPEC announcing production cuts.

 Of course, Biden isn’t happy that OPEC have cut production.

-Also, he has virtually spent all of the nation’s Special Petroleum Reserves in thinking it was him sending Gasoline prices lower, when it was in fact a combination of other falling commodity prices (which is deflationary), mean reversion in the oil price and rising credit forces at work.
+Furthermore, Biden has virtually released all of the nation’s Special Petroleum Reserves.
+While he probably thinks it was his strategy sending Gasoline prices lower, when it was in fact a combination of other falling commodity prices (which is deflationary), mean reversion in the oil price and rising credit forces at work.

 No to mention the importance of Biden needing lower domestic petroleum prices to aide his mid-term election hopes.